Google Broad Core Updates 2022

 Here’s a chart displaying Semrush Sensor data.
 Semrush Sensor is a tool that is designed to measure the search algorithm’s volatility.
 It uses the daily rankings of millions of keywords and then collects important figures.
 It has a volatility scale that ranges from 0 to 10.
 The higher value on the volatility scale refers to the algorithm update rollout.

 When the September core update rolled out, Semrush data showed visible rank volatility.
 But in comparison, it was 53% less than the May Update.
 If we compare the May 2022 and November 2021 Updates, we realize that the May Update was 19% less impactful.
 The September Update was significantly weaker than the two.

 Here’s a Semrush Sensor Data chart showing rank volatility after the two updates across different niches.

 On a scale of 10, a score above 5 is considered highly volatile.
 Analyzing the data from the May Update, we find the highest rank volatility in multiple niches: Pets & Animals, Real Estate, Law & Govt, Health, Finance, and Beauty & Fitness.

 When we focus on the most volatile niches after the September update, we get Pets & Animals, Beauty & Fitness, and Games.

-Again, this set of data shows that the September Update was less volatile compared to the update in May as it had a less significant impact overall.
+Again, this data set shows that the September update was less volatile compared to the update in May as it had a less significant impact overall.
 The following RankRanger Chart confirms the exact same thing in the top 10 results.

 How to adapt to it